AbraTM/DocTalk/README.md

 # 🩺 DocTalk – Understand Your Medical Reports with AI

-DocTalk is an AI-powered platform that helps non-professionals understand complex medical test reports.
-It generates human-readable summaries from uploaded documents (PDFs, images, text) and includes a conversational chatbot to answer health-related questions — making healthcare data truly accessible.
+DocTalk is an AI-powered platform that helps non-professionals make sense of complex medical reports.
+Upload your health documents (PDFs, images, or text) and get clear, human-readable summaries, plus a conversational chatbot that can answer health-related questions in real time.

+Goal: Make healthcare data truly accessible to everyone.

 ---

-## 🚀 Features
+## Features

-- 🧠 LLM-powered Summarization – Translates complex lab reports into simple explanations using Gemini, OpenAI GPT, etc.
+- LLM-Powered Summarization – Converts complex lab results into plain-language explanations using Gemini Pro, OpenAI GPT, and other models.

-- 💬 Interactive Chatbot – Ask follow-up questions about your reports using a health-aware chatbot.
+- Interactive Chatbot – Ask follow-up questions about your reports with a health-aware AI assistant.

-- 🖼️ PDF/Image/Text Support – Upload various file formats for interpretation.
+- Multi-Format Support – Works with PDFs, scanned images, and plain text reports.

-- ☁️ AWS-Driven Asynchronous Processing – Background tasks handled via SQS, S3, and containerized workers on EC2/ECS.
+- AWS-Driven Asynchronous Processing – Background tasks handled via SQS, S3, and containerized workers running on EC2.

-- 🐳 Containerized Services – Easy deployment with Docker and Docker Compose.
+- Containerized Services – Consistent deployments using Docker and Docker Compose.

-- 🧾 Poppler-Powered PDF Parsing – OCR and PDF support with Poppler utilities on the worker.
+- Poppler-Powered PDF Parsing – Supports OCR and advanced PDF handling.

-- 🌐 Modern Tech Stack – Built with FastAPI, ReactJS, and designed for scalability.
+- Modern & Scalable Stack – Built with Next.js (frontend) and FastAPI (backend) for performance and flexibility.

+- Firebase Authentication – Secure and simple sign-in for users..

 ---

-## 🧱 Tech Stack
+## Tech Stack

 | Layer            | Technology                    |
 |------------------|-------------------------------|